Project tracking, estimating, document control, and Building Safety Act compliance. Built around how your construction business actually operates.

 We map exactly how your construction business operates.
 Then we build a system that matches it precisely.
 The result is software where every screen, every form, and every report reflects the way your team actually works.

 ESRE builds construction management systems for a one-off cost.
 No monthly subscription.
 No per-user fees.
 No price increases when your turnover grows.
-You pay once, you own the system, and you run it on your own infrastructure.
+You pay once and you own the system.

 |---|---|---|